epicodus-classroom/dei-curriculum/dei-talks/3_identifying_and_preventing_microaggressions.md

+This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
+On most Mondays, you will be expected to read a short lesson about that week's DEI topic.
+Then, on Tuesday, your instructor will lead a standup on that topic.

+This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them.

+## Understanding Microaggressions

-Epicodus isn’t just a code school.
-It’s a community of peers, friends, allies, future coworkers and connections.
+Epicodus isn't just a code school.
+It's a community of peers, friends, allies, future coworkers and connections.
 To this end, we ask students to actively participate in making Epicodus a welcoming and safe community for everyone regardless of race, gender, disability, sexual orientation, age, religion, or other status.
 One way we do this is by consciously avoiding a type of hurtful interaction called a microaggression.

 A **microaggression** is a comment or action that (often unintentionally) implies prejudice toward marginalized groups or individuals.
 In this lesson we'll explore what these interactions look like, what to do when they happen, and how to avoid them entirely.
 We'll also explore how consciously avoiding microaggressive behavior fits into the larger umbrella of **allyship**.

-## What is a Microaggression?

 David Wang Sue, Professor of Psychology and Education at Columbia University, defines microaggressions as: